Yugoslav training ship Galeb: History

 Galeb was built in 1938 in Genoa as the banana boat Ramb III, destined for service in the banana trade between Africa and Italy.
 In the course of the battle of the Mediterranean, Ramb III was employed both as an auxiliary cruiser in escort duties and as transport ship.
 After the armistice in 1943, it was taken over by the Germans and turned it into a minelayer under the name Kiebitz.
 While in Rijeka it was sunk on 25 November 1944 by Allied aircraft.
 During attempts to put out the fire, two firefighters from Rijeka, Mario Zele and Ulff Angelo Fuzini, died.

 The Split shipping company Brodospas raised Kiebitz in 1948, after which it was taken to the Pula ship building company Uljanik where in 1952 it was reconstructed as a school ship of the Yugoslav Navy under the new name Galeb.
 Tito embarked on it the first time in 1952 in Podgora, where he conducted an inspection of the boats in the YWN from the deck of the ship.
 In the next 27 years Galeb was in Tito's service for a total of 549 days, of which, for 318 days, the Marshal was on board, sailing 86062 nmi over the Adriatic and other seas on political missions.
 By Tito's death, 102 world statesmen had stayed on Galeb.

 Galeb is 117 metres long and 15 metres wide with a displacement of 5,754 tonnes.
 With the speed of 17.6 kn it is powered by two Fiat diesel engines of 7,200 horsepower in total.
-The Italians, at one point, offered to SFRJ to remove them and exhibit them in the Fiat museum in Torino.
+The Italians, at one point, offered to SFRJ to remove them and exhibit them in the Fiat museum in Turin.
 In return, they offered to build an entirely new, modern, school ship, but the Yugoslavs declined.

 The ship first came to international attention in March 1953 when it brought Tito from Yugoslavia to the River Thames, following the invitation from the British Government headed by Prime Minister Winston Churchill.
 It was the first visit to United Kingdom of a communist head of state.
 Due to the yacht's size, Galeb moored at Greenwich.
 Proposals for the ship to dock at Malta en route to Britain were refused by the islands' Governor.